koordinates/python-client/docs/source/user/quickstart.rst

 In this guide, we provide a very short overview of how the library may be used to achieve some common tasks.

 Before you begin, you'll need to know the Koordinates site you're accessing (eg. `labs.koordinates.com <https://labs.koordinates.com>`_), and have a valid API token for the site, created with the scopes you need for the APIs you're using.
-See :ref:`Authentication` for more information.
+See `Authentication`_ for more information.
 You'll also need sufficient permissions on the site to take actions (for example, creating a Layer).

 First, import the Koordinates module::